 - If you have the premium subsidy benefit, your spouse and other eligible dependents can enroll in the plan's insurances during your lifetime whether you choose the straight life or a survivor option

 - If you have the Personal Healthcare Fund, you are not eligible for subsidized insurances through the retirement system.
 You, your spouse, and your dependents may enroll in the retiree health plan if you enroll immediately when you retire, but you will be responsible for the entire premium.
 If you disenroll from the plan at any time, you, your spouse, and your dependents will not be able to reenroll.

 - No monthly pension or insurances will continue to any beneficiary upon your death.
 If there are any pension contributions remaining on account when you die, your refund beneficiary designated at retirement receives the balance in a lump-sum payment.

 - If you marry after retirement you may be able to switch to a survivor option.
 Certain conditions and restrictions apply.

 If you elect a survivor option when you apply for retirement, you receive a reduced pension throughout your lifetime.
 However, upon your death, your pension continues for the lifetime of your survivor pension beneficiary.
 You can name your spouse, child, sibling, or parent as your survivor pension beneficiary.

 If you marry after your pension begins and you name your new spouse as a survivor pension beneficiary, upon your death, the pension payment will be paid for your spouse's lifetime provided your death does not occur within 12 months of naming your new spouse as a survivor pension beneficiary.
-Click here for more information.
+Learn more information here.